Mid-Drive vs. Hub-Drive

 At Seattle Electric Bike, we have been celebrating the emergence of mid-drive motor systems onto the electric bike scene due to their unique responsiveness for on-demand power and torque.
 Most customers find that they benefit from the light-weight, long-range, high reliability, and low center of gravity found on the new quality mid-drive systems available.
 These days, by far the most frequent question we get from our customers is: What is the difference???

-The basic difference is that the mid-drive motor is located in the bottom bracket and drives the crank.
+The basic difference is that the mid-drive motor is located where the bottom bracket would be and drives the front chainring.
 The hub motor (located in the wheel hub, of course) drives the wheel itself.
-Batteries for either system can be located on the down-tube or on a rear rack, depending on the model.
+Batteries for either system can be located on the frame or rack or are integrated into the frame; depending on the model.
 Both systems typically offer a range of pedal-assist-levels, where the mid-drive significantly multiplies the power and torque for hill-climbing, utilizing the existing gears, while the hub drive systems also include a throttle mode.